 Social Security can give you a good estimate if you call the agency or create a "my Social Security account" on their website.
 But here's some information on averages.

-SSDI payments don't vary by state; your SSDI payments will stay the same no matter which state you live in.
+SSDI payments don't vary by state; your SSDI payments will stay the same even if you move from state to state.

 If you're interested in how Social Security calculates your AIME and PIA, here's how.